s3dev/pdvalidate/docs/source/pandas-validation/quickstart.rst

 * :ref:`validate-strings`

-The code examples below assumes that you first do the following imports:
+The code examples below assume that you first do the following imports:

 .. code-block:: pycon